JetBrains/Qodana/topics/taint-analysis.md

 The core goal of the taint analysis is to determine if unanticipated input can affect program execution in malicious ways.

-Taint analysis is supported only by the [Qodana for PHP](qodana-php.md) linter starting from version 2023.1 of %product%.
+Taint analysis is supported only by the [Qodana for PHP](qodana-php.md) linter starting from version 2023.1 of %instance%.
 This feature is available under the Ultimate Plus [license](pricing.md).

 ## How it works